Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 await tableClient.createEntity(task1);
 ```

-If you are using TypeScript, `@azure/data-tables` package provides a type that can help you build your entities providing static check to make sure the required `rowKey` and `partitionKey` properties are present.
+If you are using TypeScript, the `@azure/data-tables` package provides a type, `TableEntity`, that can help you build your entities providing static check to make sure the required `rowKey` and `partitionKey` properties are present.

 ```typescript
 const { TableClient, AzureNamedKeyCredential, TableEntity } = require("@azure/data-tables");